Imaginatorix/Wifi-Password-Extractor/README.md

 # Wifi-Password-Extractor
-Get the passwords of all the Internet connections you have accessed recently
+Get the passwords of all the Internet connections you have accessed recently.